oerc-music/music-archive/docs/designnotes.md

 - id: example # unique among recordings of a performance
   url: http://somedomain/somefile.wav
   performanceid: 13a7fa70-ae91-4541-9526-fd3b332b585d # match with muzicodes/vStart performance id
+  description: a textual description of the recording
   firstNoteOffset: 5.5 # time from start of file in seconds
+  video: true # or false (default)
 - url: ...
   ...
 ```